- Billions of people get gastroenteritis each year, experts say

 Here are five things you should know about gastroenteritis:

-1. It is often called the stomach flu, but it's not.
+It is often called the stomach flu, but it's not

 But infants, older adults or people with compromised immune systems can have serious complications.
 That's because they are at risk for dehydration from loss of fluids, according to the Centers for Disease Control and Prevention.
-The Cleveland Clinic says about 27 people die each day in the United States from severe gastroenteritis.
+The Cleveland Clinic says severe gastroenteritis is estimated to cause about 5 to 10 million deaths per year worldwide, and about 10,000 deaths per year in the United States.
 But most people recover without needing hospitalization, the NIH says.
 Cho says more than 3 billion people around the world get the disease each year.

-3. It can be foodborne or waterborne, or you can get it from another person.
+It can be foodborne or waterborne, or you can get it from another person

 Gastroenteritis is contagious and can be spread through contact between someone who is infected and another person.
 It can also be spread by food (especially seafood) or drink that is contaminated, but that is less common.
 Prevention is key, the Mayo Clinic says, advising people to wash their hands frequently and avoid food or water or utensils that they think might be contaminated.
 Cho says when doctors diagnose the disease, they look for two things: symptoms and circumstances.
 The latter can help narrow down what type of gastroenteritis a person has.

-4. It cannot be treated with antibiotics -- if it is viral.
+It cannot be treated with antibiotics -- if it is viral

 The Cleveland Clinic also says doctors usually do not recommend antidiarrheal medications because they can prolong the infection.
 The best course of action is to replenish with fluids or foods that contain the most electrolytes or complex carbohydrates, the experts say.
 The CDC recommends keeping oral rehydration solution on hand and giving it to someone who has had diarrhea.
 Cho says doctors usually hold off for a few days before using antibiotics.
 "It can be a little bit tricky," he says, adding doctors usually take a stool sample to see if the cause is bacterial.

-It depends on the type of virus the patient has, the CDC says.
+How long depends on the type of illness the patient has, the CDC says.